EugeneWalby/TanksOfflineMiniGame/README.md

 Used technologies: C++, HGE.

-It's the simplest version of the famous game on Dendy "Battle City".
+Description: It's the simplest version of the famous game on Dendy "Battle City".
 The game written on C++ with using HGE library.

 Game rules:
   - written for two players;
   - each player need to destroy the enemy tank 3 times.
 Then he win;